JamesCostello-dev/Shop-Shop/README.md

 ## Description

-Shop Shop is a full stack ecommerce store.
+Shop Shop is a full stack MERN eCommerce store.
+Customers can signup/login and logout.
+Search products from a database.
+Add products to cart or remove products from cart.
+Checkout when ready using Stripe API.

 ## Table of Contents: